 ‘New Puppy Syndrome’

-Young puppies very often experience an episode of diarrhea, or at the very least some loose stools, during their first week or two in a new home.
+Young puppies very often have an episode, or two, of diarrhea or loose stools, during their first week or two in a new home.

 A sudden change in diet, coupled with the stress of leaving their ‘doggie’ family and moving to a new home, causes an upset tummy and the resulting loose bowels.

-You can often avoid this problem by making any dietary ‘change-overs’ gradually – slowly replacing the old ‘familiar’ food with the new one over a period of a week or so.
+You can often prevent this from happening in the first place by making any dietary ‘change-overs’ gradually – slowly replacing the old ‘familiar’ food with the new one over a period of a week or so.

-For this sort of canine diarrhea all you really need to do is to make sure that your pup has access to plenty of fresh water, and gets plenty of rest.
-If any other symptoms of illness do appear though, you will need to seek veterinary help right away.
+For this type of diarrhea all you really need to do is to make sure that your pup has access to plenty of fresh water, and gets plenty of rest.

-Even if you haven’t changed your dogs’ food recently, he or she may have had the desire to ingest something that isn’t part of their normal diet – or even considered edible!
+Even if you haven’t changed your dogs’ food recently, he may have had the urge to eat something that isn’t part of his normal diet – or even considered edible!

 A midnight ‘snack’ from the kitchen trash can, or eating half of your new leather loafers are pretty much bound to end in an upset tummy for your dog – and if you’re a new dog owner you may well be surprised at how creative your pet can be when it comes to experimenting.